michael-sumner/go-make-things/content/guides/web-apps.md

 Learn how to build interactive web apps and single page apps without libraries or frameworks.
 Together, we'll write a working web app.

+This guide is short and focused.
+Learn the basics of web app development with vanilla JavaScript in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}